Jasper-Zhou/Alpha_Edison_Challenge/Data_Collection/README.md

 ## Procedure

-Crawling: Build on Scrapy scripts to iteratively request discussion pages for each home page, and crawl required data on the discussion page.
-Moreover, I also repeatedly crawl discussion information if that discussion includes multi-page replies.
+Crawling: Scrapy scripts were built to iteratively request discussion pages for each home page, and crawl required data on the discussion page.
+Moreover, I also repeatedly crawled discussion information if that discussion includes multi-page replies.
 All data as entries with JSON line format were written into a ‘.txt’ file.

 Post-processing: Replies should be merged into the same entry, if the same post includes multi-page replies.
 Considering scalability of the code, I used pyspark to merge replies into its corresponding entry.